retailnext/node-radius/README.md

 node-radius is a RADIUS packet encoding/decoding library for node.js written in Javascript.
-It makes it easy to decode received packets, encode packets to send, and respond to received packets.
+With node-radius you can easily decode received packets, encode packets to send, and prepare responses to received packets.

 node-radius requires node.js v0.8.0.
 To install node-radius, clone this project, then change to the directory you want to install it in and run `npm install /path/to/cloned/node-radius`.
 It should be in npm soon, which will make installation easier.